 MODEL 1.
 Standing Committee MODEL 2.
-Ad Hoc Committee These two These two first steps can be implemented in the same way in both types of committee.
-Step 1 Step 1 Describe the functions of the members (presidency, secretary, chairperson and stakeholders) of the Ethics Committee on R&I depending on the RPO and RFO.
-Step 2 Describe the process of election, process of nomination, the duration, renewal, replacement, and dismissal for the president, secretary, chairperson, and stakeholders of the Ethics Committee on R&I depending on the RPO and RFO.
+Ad Hoc Committee These two first steps can be implemented in the s ame way in both types of committee.
+Step 1 Describe the functions of the members (presidency, secretary, chairperson and stake- holders) of the Ethics Committee on R&I depending on the RPO and RFO.
+Step 2 Describe the process of election, process of nomination, the duration, renewal, replace- ment, and dismissal for the president, secretary, chairperson, and stakeholders of the Ethics Committee on R&I depending on the RPO and RFO.
 Example Role: The chairperson.
 Nomination: Can be suggested by the president and accepted by the members of the committee Duration: 4 years Renewal: Every 4 years a revision by the committee should be held Replacement: When the person is going to be absent for a considerable amount of time Dismissal: Due to failure to fulfil the role or a personal petition from the member, etc. Example Role: The chairperson.
-Should attend, vote, and participate in the meetings; Can evaluate the projects; and Establish relevant contacts with partners or organisations that could be useful for the committee.
+Should attend, vote, and parti Can evaluate the projects; and Establish relevant contacts with for the committee.